 As European Central Bank meets, eyes turn to policy review

-Lagarde has given broad outlines for the review but it has not been officially launched by a decision of the bank's 25-member governing council.
-The council meets in Frankfurt, Germany, with analysts saying no change is expected in interest rates or other monetary stimulus settings.
+Lagarde has given broad outlines for the review but it has not been officially launched by the bank's 25-member governing council.
+The council was meeting in Frankfurt, Germany, with analysts saying no change is expected in interest rates or other monetary stimulus settings.

 Lagarde took over from Mario Draghi on Nov.
 1 at the head of the top monetary authority for the 19 countries that use the euro as their currency.
 The monetary policy review will be the first since 2003 for the bank, which was founded in 1998 ahead of the euro's launch in 1999.